mjfryc/mjaron-etudes-java/README.md

                 .withAlignedColumnWidths(false) // Optionally force align / do not align column widths.
                 .withCellDelimiter(',') // Optionally use the custom cell delimiter.
                 .withLineBreakCRLF() // How the lines will be separated.

+                .withAlign(VerticalAlign.Left) // How align the text (Left, Right or Center)

                 // Where to save the table.
                 .toFile("build/sample.csv")